 Benefits of composite apps

-Today’s B2B organizations need to succeed on multiple levels: They must be able to capture and analyze data on the fly, be agile enough to pivot quickly, and streamline and digitize workflows for remote teams worldwide — all while providing more customer personalization.
-According to Deloitte, B2B buyers are 34 percent more likely to buy and 32 percent more likely to renew a contract with an organization that focuses on personalization and customer experience.
+In addition, B2B organizations must excel in these areas while providing more customer personalization.
+According to Deloitte, B2B buyers are 34 percent more likely to buy and 32 percent more likely to renew a contract with an organization focusing on personalization and customer experience.